bertsky/workflow-configuration/README.md

 In the case of `PAGEWISE=1`, this applies to single-page calls.

+If `FAILRETRY>0`, then repeated attempts will each contribute to one overall timeout.

 If `FAILDUMMY=1`, then timed out calls (as with any other cause of failure) will be caught be `ocrd-dummy`, which may take up additional time.

+##### FAILRETRY

+To try recovering from transient errors (like OOM or network disruption), set `FAILRETRY` to the number of attempts you want processors to make.

+Without this, a failed step causes falling back to `ocrd-dummy` (if `FAILDUMMY=1`) or the workflow to stop (otherwise) for that target workspace, removing output pages already processed successfully (unless `PAGEWISE=1`).

 ##### FAILDUMMY

 To handle errors gracefully, set `FAILDUMMY=1`.
 This will run a `ocrd-dummy` on the respective file groups and pages, which effectively copies the input to the output annotation (so subsequent steps can continue on these pages).

 Without this, a failed step causes the workflow to stop for that target workspace, removing output pages already processed successfully (unless `PAGEWISE=1`).

 ##### METSSERV